MrYsLab/python_banyan/docs/example10.md

 Start the MQTT Gateway by opening a terminal window and typing: mgw

-The Gateway connects to the Python Backplane and to the MQTT broker
+The Gateway connects to the Python Backplane and the MQTT broker

 ```
 $ mgw